 How to Grow an Old Man Cactus

-Use a cactus mix or blend of sand, perlite and topsoil for indoor cactus growing.
+Use a cactus mix or blend of sand, perlite, and topsoil for indoor cactus growing.
 Also, use an unglazed pot for growing old man cactus.
 This will allow the pot to evaporate any excess moisture.
 Old man cactus houseplants like their soil on the dry side and overwatering is a common cause of rot and disease.
 Old man cactus needs a sunny, warm location but has few other needs.
 You should watch it carefully for pests, however, which can hide in the hair.
 These include mealybugs, scale, and flying pests.

 Old Man Cactus Care

 Allow the top couple of inches (5 cm.) of soil to dry out completely between waterings.
 In winter, reduce watering to once or twice during the season.
 Fertilize with a cactus food in early spring and you might be rewarded with thick pink flowers.
 In the plant's natural habitat it grows a 1 inch (2.5 cm.) long fruit, but this is rare in captive cultivation.
 There is very little leaf or needle drop and no reason to prune as part of old man cactus care.

 Growing Old Man Cactus Seeds and Cuttings